ssfsx17/ffpnp/readable.md

 ### Status: Collective Unconscious

 Restores HP during the status phase.
-The amount restored is equal to 5% of your maximum HP.
+The amount restored is equal to your Level
+\* Stamina \* 0.05.
 You also take 10% less damage.

 ### Status: Combust